Tuck · Comparisons · Tuck vs Baby Monitor TEDDY

 Tuck vs Baby Monitor TEDDY (2026): iOS Sub vs Free Android

 TL;DR. Baby Monitor TEDDY is a 4.4-star Slovak-built monitor by Apirox with one of the most interesting pricing asymmetries in the category: iOS users pay $1.99/month or $5.99/year, but the Android version is genuinely free with no in-app purchases.
 Cross-platform reach is broader than most competitors — iPhone, iPad, Mac, Apple TV, Apple Watch, Vision Pro, Android.
-Tuck competes on AI features (scene understanding, generative lullabies, voice cloning) and Bluetooth offline coverage.
+Tuck competes on AI features (scene understanding, curated lullabies, sleep diary) and Bluetooth offline coverage.
 If you're an Android household, TEDDY is hard to beat on cost.

 Published